AuroraAmissa/ProjectUnison/site/content/pages/3b-bonus_points.md

 ::::: {.ability}
 ###### Ability Focus (focus) [Bonus Trait]{.ability-head} {.unlisted .unnumbered}
-**Cost**: 4/level \
+**Cost:** 4/level \
-**Mins**: 5
+**Mins:** 5

-You may purchase the Ability Resonance bonus trait for a cost of 2/level instead of 4/level.
+**Effect:** You may purchase the Ability Resonance bonus trait for a cost of 2/level instead of 4/level.
 Gain a +1 enhancement bonus to all attributes. *(Enhancement bonuses don't stack.)*
 :::::

 ::::: {.ability}
 ###### Adaptability Focus (focus) [Bonus Trait]{.ability-head} {.unlisted .unnumbered}
-**Cost**: 4/level \
+**Cost:** 4/level \
-**Mins**: 5
+**Mins:** 5

-You may apply the effects of Sphere Attunement to any magical sphere, up to a maximum level equal to your levels in this trait. *(Enhancement bonuses don't stack.)*
+**Effect:** You may apply the effects of Sphere Attunement to any magical sphere, up to a maximum level equal to your levels in this trait. *(Enhancement bonuses don't stack.)*
 :::::

 ::::: {.ability}
 ###### Aura Focus (focus) [Bonus Trait]{.ability-head} {.unlisted .unnumbered}
-**Cost**: 4/level \
+**Cost:** 4/level \
-**Mins**: 5
+**Mins:** 5

-Gain a +1 resistance bonus to all saving throws, +1 enhancement bonus to natural armor and a +1 deflection bonus to AC.
+**Effect:** Gain a +1 resistance bonus to all saving throws, +1 enhancement bonus to natural armor and a +1 deflection bonus to AC.
 This bonus stacks with the bonus gained from Enhanced Resilience, Inherent Aura and Inherent Barrier.
 :::::

 ::::: {.ability}
 ###### Power Focus (focus) [Bonus Trait]{.ability-head} {.unlisted .unnumbered}
-**Cost**: 4/level \
+**Cost:** 4/level \
-**Mins**: 4
+**Mins:** 4

-You may purchase the Sphere Attunement bonus trait with minimums of "3/5/7/9/10/11".
+**Effect:** You may purchase the Sphere Attunement bonus trait with minimums of "3/5/7/9/10/11".
 You gain a +1 bonus your DC for any magical sphere for which you are benefiting from an enhancement bonus.
 :::::

 ::::: {.ability}
 ###### Skill Focus (focus) [Bonus Trait]{.ability-head} {.unlisted .unnumbered}
-**Cost**: 4/level \
+**Cost:** 4/level \
-**Mins**: 5
+**Mins:** 5

-You may treat your character level as if it were 1 higher for purposes of gaining skill ranks and calculating your maximum ranks in each skill.
+**Effect:** You may treat your character level as if it were 1 higher for purposes of gaining skill ranks and calculating your maximum ranks in each skill.
 :::::

 ::::: {.ability}
 ###### Unarmed Focus (focus) [Bonus Trait]{.ability-head} {.unlisted .unnumbered}
-**Cost**: 4/level \
+**Cost:** 4/level \
-**Mins**: 4
+**Mins:** 4

-You may purchase the Unarmed Force bonus trait with minimums of "3/5/7/9/10/11".
+**Effect:** You may purchase the Unarmed Force bonus trait with minimums of "3/5/7/9/10/11".
 You gain a +1 bonus your DC for any combat talent you use with an unarmed attack or natural weapon.
 :::::

 ::::: {.ability}
 ###### Weapon Focus (focus) [Bonus Trait]{.ability-head} {.unlisted .unnumbered}
-**Cost**: 4/level \
+**Cost:** 4/level \
-**Mins**: 4
+**Mins:** 4

-You may purchase the Weapon Attunement bonus trait with minimums of "3/5/7/9/10/11".
+**Effect:** You may purchase the Weapon Attunement bonus trait with minimums of "3/5/7/9/10/11".
 You gain a +1 bonus your DC for any combat talent you use with a weapon that grants you an enhancement bonus.
 :::::

 ## Character Drawbacks

 You may additionally take character drawbacks that grant you additional bonus points.
-Each drawback grants a number of drawback points equal to the stated "**Points**:" value.
+Each drawback grants a number of drawback points equal to the stated "**Points:**" value.
 You may take a maximum of 4 points worth of drawbacks.
 Depending on the number of drawback points you have, you gain extra bonus points at each level:

 | Drawback Points | Extra Bonus Points                                                                               |
 |-----------------|--------------------------------------------------------------------------------------------------|